somjit101/Music-Generation-LSTM/README.md

 $ python sample.py 100
 ```

-Training loss/accuracy is stored in `logs/training_log.csv`.
+Training loss/accuracy is stored in [training_log.csv](logs/training_log.csv).

+Also, to prevent the loss of intermediate weights during the training epochs of the model, the weights are saved in the [model](model/) directory.
+The training process can take a significant amount of time.

+## References

+*